Technical Communication Minor

 The technologies around us change rapidly and constantly, and the Technical Communication minor teaches students how to communicate about technology to a wide range of audiences, using print and online media.
 Students pursuing degrees in many areas (such as computer science; natural science; business; or liberal arts) may enhance their marketability due to the applied nature of the minor.
 Graduates will be able to apply principles of audience analysis to technical communication situations; analyze and create a website that effectively communicates with its audience; and apply technical communication skills to all of their writing.

 The goal of the minor is to strengthen students' abilities to write about technology and to use technology to write.
-You will learn basic principles of editing, document design, web design, and writing about technical topics.
+You will learn basic principles of editing, document design, and web design.

 Required Courses (17 credits)